Nicolas Inversi

-Nicolas Inversi, O.S.M. of Nicolò degl'Inversi (died 1471) was a Roman Catholic prelate who served as Bishop of Chioggia (1463–1471).
+Nicolas Inversi, O.S.M. of Nicolò degl'Inversi (died 1471) was a Catholic prelate who served as Bishop of Chioggia (1463–1471).

 Biography

 Nicolas Inversi was ordained a priest in the Order of Friar Servants of Mary.

 On 8 February 1463, he was appointed during the papacy of Pope Pius II as Bishop of Chioggia.

 On 15 May 1463, he was consecrated bishop by Andrea Bondimerio, Patriarch of Venice.

 He served as Bishop of Chioggia until his death in 1471.